Comet (Waldameer)

-The Comet is a wooden roller coaster located at Waldameer Park in Erie, Pennsylvania, United States.
-It was designed by Herbert Schmeck and built by the Philadelphia Toboggan Company in 1951.
+Comet is a wooden roller coaster located at Waldameer & Water World in Erie, Pennsylvania.
+It was designed by Herbert Schmeck and built by Philadelphia Toboggan Coasters (PTC) in 1951.
 It is similar to other Schmeck-designed PTC junior wooden coasters which feature a layered, figure-8/oval layout.
-However, the Comet is taller than the previous junior wooden coaster designs.
-The Comet is an ACE Coaster Classic.
+However, Comet is taller than the previous junior wooden coaster designs.
+Comet is an ACE Coaster Classic.